KhronosGroup/Vulkan-Guide/chapters/extensions/ray_tracing.md

 regarded as somewhat analagous to the drawing commands in traditional rasterization pipelines (`vkCmdDraw` and `vkCmdDrawIndirect`).

-`VK_KHR_ray_tracing_pipeline` introduces several new pieces of functionality:

-  * Trace ray commands (`vkCmdTraceRaysKHR` and `vkCmdTraceRaysIndirectKHR`) which initiate the ray pipeline traversal.
-  * A new ray tracing pipeline type with new shader domains: ray generation, intersection, any-hit, closest hit, miss, and callable
-  * A shader binding table to link shader groups with acceleration structures

 To trace rays:

 * Bind a ray tracing pipeline using `vkCmdBindPipeline` with